i-am-unknown-81514525/live-coding-siege/README.md

 JWT_SECRET= # for web dashboard
-AUTHORIZED_USERS= # comma seperated list of user id that have special ability ALLOWLIST= # comman seperated list of user id that can start a show
+AUTHORIZED_USERS= # comma seperated list of user id that have special ability ALLOWLIST= # comman seperated list of user id that can start a show SIEGE_MODE=1 # Soon - it would query the user on siege API.
+Only user with a existing project would be selected, checked on each pick.
+The hour coded since game started/join is also tracked, checked on each pick for ticket count.
 ```

 Optionally